 10. Is it really sentimental to you, or are there other reasons you’re keeping it?

-Sometimes we keep items and think they are sentimental to us, but it’s actually guilt or a sense of obligation that make us feel like we should keep them.
+Sometimes you keep items and think they are sentimental to you, but it’s actually a sense of guilt or obligation that makes you feel like you should keep them.

 Feelings of guilt and obligation are no reason to allow your home to remain cluttered.
-Free yourself from both.
-Give yourself the time, space and freedom of living with only things you use regularly or love.
+Free yourself from both the guilt and the clutter!

 11. Be gentle with yourself – there are always exceptions

 Be kind to yourself and give yourself some grace.
 It’s ok if decluttering sentimental items is hard.
+It’s ok if you’re not making quick progress decluttering your sentimental items.
 Keep at it, but take a break when you need to.

 Also, remind yourself there might be sentimental items that are exceptions to the above tips and tricks.
 Maybe it’s something so special you could never bear to get rid of it.
 Or it’s something associated with a loss that is still too fresh or raw to declutter or be objective about.